 Wash the persimmons and remove the leaves.

-Spread the persimmon wedges on a baking dish in a single layer making sure they are not piled on top of each other, and there is space around each slice.
+Spread the persimmon wedges on a baking dish in a single layer making sure they are not piled on top of each other and there is space around each slice.
+(Photo 2)

 Add the maple syrup, coconut oil, and hot water to a small bowl and mix until the coconut oil is melted.

-Cover the baking dish with aluminum foil, making sure the foil is not touching the persimmons.
+Cover the baking dish with aluminum foil, making sure the foil does not touch the persimmons.
+(Photo 7)

 Bake at 375F for about 50 minutes or until the persimmon slices are cooked through.
 Make sure to check the persimmons once or twice during cooking to make sure they are not burning.